krtejeda/PersonalCuraTour/Heuristic-Evaluation.md

 ![](https://krtejeda.github.io/PersonalCuraTour/img/he3.jpeg)

 The following table contains a summary of our critiques and how we will address them in our final design, as well as listing of the associated corrections we have made to our paper prototypes.
-The associated images are posted below and labeled according to the
+Image below the table contains the edited watch faces and are labeled with letters according to the fixes they correspond to.

 | Heuristic Broken |  What’s wrong | Fix | Severity | Image |
 | -------- | -------- | -------- | -------- | -------- |